How does age-plugin-piv-agent compare to age-plugin-yubikey?#

 Considering only hybrid PQ cryptography, there are some interesting usability consequences to these two designs.

 For the threat model of malware stealing your ML-KEM seed, I am not sure there is much difference between the two.
-For age-plugin-yubikey: the certificate can be read without requiring a touch on the Yubikey.
+For age-plugin-yubikey: the certificate can be read without requiring a touch on the YubiKey.
 For age-plugin-piv-agent: systemd credentials are protected by the TPM, but due to piv-agent running as a user service, any process running as your user can execute systemd-creds and decrypt the seed.